vaclavnemec/jExtreme/README.md

 jExtreme
 =========

-jExtreme is Java 8 library which allows mathematical optimization for given function.
+jExtreme is Java 8 library which allows mathematical optimization for functions.
 Library offers three optimization algorithms so far:

   - Blind Algorithm - the simplest implementation.
 Searches function space pseudo-randomly
   - Genetic Algorithm - probably very well known algorithm.
 Library is implemented to use collection of Double values to represent possible solutions instead of binary arrays.